pack, move and new home

 Anyway, on to the actual move.
 The 4 ½ drive from Timberon to Silver City for Meadow & Mesa was possibly the worst day of their lives.
 Placed their carriers at headrest level in the back seat, facing each other so they could spend the time cursing me.
 Mesa peed before we even reached the only asphalt road in Timberon.
 Meadow sometime later.
 Over the hours they both pooted and upchucked in their carriers.
 My poor pets.

 When we got to the dealership I took the carriers out back, tilted each up (which they did not like) and hosed out all the filth (which they also did not like).
 Then they were both gently and thoroughly hosed off.
-Can you guess what they thought of this?
+Can you guess what they thought of that?
 M&M have never been so clean.
 Once they were dried off, drank some water and licked up a dose of catnip, life was becoming bearable.

 The people at Lowry’s RV in Silver City could not have been more friendly, helpful, patient and accommodating.
 I was so thankful.
 Have not come across a better dealership.
 If you are looking to purchase a Northwood Nash or Arctic Fox (a wise move), get in touch with Lowry’s.
 They have experience with out of state orders.